 Marine Engine Performance

-These engines are manufactured by some of the top names in the industry, including:
+The engines you will get to work on in this Marine Service Technology course are manufactured by some of the top names in the industry, including:

 - Mercury Marine

 It’s all about engines in this course.
 You’ll get to tackle exhaust systems, materials, design considerations, and testing.
 Drive systems include theory and operation of transmissions, propeller shafts, sterndrives, and propellers.

 Once you take a deep dive into the components of marine engines, you’ll have the know-how needed to build, repair, and optimize both diesel and gas motors.
 You will be able to keep them burning cleanly and efficiently, so boaters can enjoy top-notch performance.